bootstrapworld/curriculum/lessons/Data-Science/visualizing-the-shape-of-data/langs/en-us/slides.md

 # Your Own Analysis

 - Turn to @printable-exercise{data-cycle-quantitative.adoc}, and use the Data Cycle to explore two quantitative columns with histograms.
-- Then add these displays - and your interpretations! - to the "Making Displays" section of your @starter-file{exploration-paper}.
+- Then add these displays - and your interpretations! - to the "Making Displays" section of your @starter-file{exploration-project}.
 - Do these displays bring up any interesting questions?
 If so, add them to the end of the document.

 ---